Why Do Old Places Matter?

 In 2013 Tom Mayes, deputy general counsel at the National Trust for Historic Preservation, was selected as a winner of the Rome Prize, which is awarded to about 30 emerging artists and scholars who represent the highest standard of excellence.
 A lifelong preservationist, Mayes is the principal lawyer for legal matters relating to the National Trust’s 27 historic sites and for historic property real estate transactions, and has expertise in architectural and technical preservation issues, collections management, preservation easements, the Americans with Disabilities Act and historic shipwrecks.

 When he isn’t working on legal complexities, Mayes considers the role historic places play in everyday life.
 This prestigious award sent Mayes to Rome on a six-month tour of discovery where he sought to answer the question: Why Do Old Places Matter?
-This photo essay presents Mayes’ answers along with links to longer posts on the Preservation Leadership Forum blog that explore the answers in more depth.
+This photo essay presents Mayes’ answers along with links to that longer posts that explore the answers in more depth.

 “Americans argue vociferously about what our country is, who it is for, and what it means.
 These debates help reshape and re-form and—hopefully—deepen our understanding of history and identity.
 The old places that embody our identity are the perfect venues for those discussions and debates.”